 Other than standard commissions and other charges paid by the Firm, and with the exception of the Research Payment Account maintained by the Firm, there are no specific arrangements with any execution venues regarding payments made or received, discounts, rebates or non-monetary benefits received;

-There has been no change in the list of execution venues listed in the firm’s execution policy;
+There has been no change in the list of execution venues listed in the Firm’s execution policy;

 Order execution does not differ according to client categorisation; and

 The Firm monitors best execution internally.
 This gives the firm the capability to review trades both periodically and on an ad-hoc basis to assess whether there are any common themes developing with specific venues/brokers.
-The Firm uses its own proprietary systems in addition to periodic reports (such as trade cost analysis reports received from IHS Markit) to assess the quality of execution.
+The Firm uses its own proprietary systems to assess the quality of execution.